GoldenEye has a rich and colorful history. Rather than tell you, let us show you!

 a lot of sunscreen.
 At GoldenEye, we’ve made real headway propagating Staghorn Coral

-and bolstering the health of our reef (you can read about it here).
+and bolstering the health of our reef.
 With preservation as our goal, we began stocking our gift shop with Soleil Toujours sun protection products – their EcoSun complex is a proprietary blend, and the only one that won’t damage the underwater ecosystem.

 Mel Tennant came to Jamaica in 2003, purchasing a home overlooking Oracabessa’s Gibraltar Beach, and expecting to enjoy his retirement in tropical quiet.
 The following year, Tennant observed turtle tracks on Gibraltar Beach for the first time.
 Further investigation led him to find that most of the adult turtles were either killed and their nests dug up.
 The destruction of a critically endangered species would soon put an end to his tropical retirement, and send Tennant into a newfound mission to protect the sea turtles.